 The war ended in Europe when Allied armies turned back Hitler’s attacks in Africa and the Soviet Union and eventually took the city of Berlin.
-In Asia, the war came to an end before the Americans invaded Japan itself.
+In Asia, the war came to an end before the Americans had to invade Japan itself.

 Why was this the way the war ended?
 What brought about this end, and not some other?
 Leaders?
 Technology?
 More people?
 Ideals?
 Plans?

 What do you think?
 Why did the Allies win World War II?

 BIG IDEA: Good leadership, economic power, and the use of total war eventually helped the Allies defeat both Germany and Japan.
 In the end, President Truman’s use of the atomic bomb prevented the need for a full invasion of Japan.

 As the war began, Hitler broke his nonaggression pact with Stalin and invaded the Soviet Union.
 This resulted in an unusual alliance between the communist Soviets and the democracies of the United States, United Kingdom, as well as the Chinese, who had briefly ended their civil war to fight the Japanese.

 The Allies concentrated their efforts first in Northern Africa, and after winning there, invaded Italy.
 The turning points of the war in Europe came on June 4, 1944 (when the British, Americans, free French, and Canadians landed at Normandy on D-Day) and at the Battle of Stalingrad when the Soviets turned back Hitler’s invasion of the Soviet Union.